top of page

 When she wasn’t doing chores on the farm, Court also helped with the family’s construction business and often spent her college summers helping with house roofing jobs.
 Through lots of manual labor, Court developed a lot of upper body strength.

-Her dad, Eric, was interested in arm wrestling, but he was too socially anxious to try competing.
+Her dad, Eric, was interested in arm wrestling, but he was reluctant to leave the farm and try competing.
 A couple years ago in the garage, Court recalled, she and her dad arm wrestled each other for fun – and Court won!
 She insists that he didn’t let her win.
 But that’s when Court started getting more interested in arm wrestling and how she could defeat opponents despite her smaller size.

 Putting Her Talent on the Table